 All of the reviewers of a manuscript remain anonymous to the authors before, during and after the evaluation process and the authors remain anonymous to reviewers until the end of the review procedure.

 Reviewers can enter some observations in a paper in the form of comments.
-Reviewers after completing the form and upload reviews annexes through the website of the Contemporary Agriculture http://www.contagri.info/submit-review.
+After completing the Reviewer Form, reviewers send it to the Section Editor's mail address.

 PROCEDURES FOR DEALING WITH UNETHICAL BEHAVIOUR

 Anyone may inform the Editors and/or Editorial Staff at any time of suspected unethical behaviour or any type of misconduct by giving the necessary information/evidence to start an investigation.